MehmoodSheikh/Job-Finder/app/services/README.md

 # Services Folder - Job Finder

-This folder contains the **core business logic services** that power the job searching and AI-based job matching functionalities.
+This folder contains the job searching and AI-based job matching functionalities.

 ---